the-carlisle-group/Text2Date/README.md

 20640724 20781204 20020628
 ~~~

+## Distribution

+Text2Date is a Dado project containing, as is typical of a project, set of functions in a namespace, which may be included as a dependency in the normal way.
+However, the releases also contain a single function **Text2Date.aplf** which may be copy/pasted into a workspace or project.

 ## Further Reading
 Additional commentary on design and coding decisions can be found at the [Tool Of Thought](https://toolofthought.com) blog.